ThorsHamster/find_new_hometown/README.md

 For every city one request for *GeocodeSearch* and two requests for *Matrix V2* (distance and duration) are necessary.

 Furthermore you have to specify all necessary data in: **settings.yml**:

+Like the openroutservice api key and the two working places.
 ```yaml
 api_key: _insert_your_personal_api_key_here_
 target_city_1: _Working_place_of_partner_1_  # e.g. 38350 Helmstedt